ArtyETH06/artyeth06.github.io/ctf/lehack2025-wargame/stegafire/README.md

 # Wargame: StegaFire

 StegaFire is a challenge proposed during the famous **leHack Wargame CTF**.
-I flagged this challenge with one of my main teammates for this CTF.
+I flagged this challenge with one of my main teammates for this CTF: Juliusxd23.

 *(I don’t have all screenshots because they shut down the infrastructure before I could make this report, but don’t worry, I got everything in my head x))*